-2021 2020 Cash and cash equivalents \$ 3,257,479 2,462,207 Parish assessments receivable, net 198,443 194,343 Contributions receivable (note 3) 308,630 293,612 Investments not subject to donor restrictions (note 4) 262,142 202,586 Financial assets available to meet cash expenditures 2 4 5 2 5 4 2 over the next twelve months \$ 4,026,694 3,152,748
+2022 2021 Cash and cash equivalents \$ 3,676,990 3,257,479 Parish assessments receivable, net 148,197 198,443 Contributions receivable (note 3) 254,266 308,630 Investments not subject to donor restrictions (note 4) 236,222 262,142 Financial assets available to meet cash expenditures over the next twelve months \$ 4,315,675 4,026,694

 The Organization's financial assets available to meet cash needs for general expenditures within one year represent funding for ongoing operational requirements.
-Investments totaling \$9,451,103 represent the Organization's donor-restricted endowment funds, which are subject to an annual spending policy and the income from which is restricted for specific purposes as described in notes 6 and 7.
+Investments totaling \$8,030,686 and \$9,451,103 at June 30 2022 and 2021, respectively, represent the Organization's donor-restricted endowment funds, which are subject to an annual spending policy and the income from which is restricted for specific purposes as described in notes 5 and 6.
 In the normal course of operations, the Organization receives significant contributions that are available to meet cash needs for general expenditures throughout the year.
-As part of its liquidity management, cash in excess of daily requirements is invested in interest bearing checking, sweep and savings accounts (see note 10) and investment funds that provide immediate liquidity.
+As part of its liquidity management, cash in excess of daily requirements is invested in interest bearing checking, sweep and savings accounts (see note 9) and investment funds that provide immediate liquidity.